 and then opted out with more than three months’ but less than two years’ membership

-, they had the option to have a deferred benefit instead of a refund.
+they had the option to have a deferred benefit instead of a refund.

-If the opt out election is made after two years, they are entitled to a deferred benefit, and they become a deferred member.
+If member opts out after meeting the two-year vesting period, they are entitled to a deferred benefit and they become a deferred member.

 Important: An employer should not issue an opt out form to its employees.
-Instead, The employee must obtain the opt out form directly from the L G P S administering authority.
+The employee must obtain the opt out form directly from the L G P S administering authority.

 A person cannot complete a valid opt out form before starting employment.
 A person who is due to join the Scheme under Automatic Enrolment rules cannot opt out until on or after the date their Scheme membership starts.